aplus-framework/http/guide/index.rst

 URL
 ---

-The library has a class for working with URLs:
+The library has a class for working with URLs.
+See how it works:

 .. code-block:: php